 Ms. Rebecca first taught at the Richland KinderCare from 2003-2006.
 She left KinderCare when she moved to Oregon, where she continued teaching infants and toddler at an Oregon Head Start program for seven years.
-Wanting to grow as an Educator, Ms. Rebecca recently completed her Associates Degree in Early Childhood at Blue Mountain Community College and is rejoining the KinderCare Staff as our Program Specialist.
+Wanting to grow as an Educator, Ms. Rebecca recently completed her associate degree in early childhood at Blue Mountain Community College and is rejoining the KinderCare Staff!

 Ms. Michelle has been teaching at KinderCare since May 2002.
-She loves helping infants learn and discover new things, as well as watching them grow & develop and seeing them continue learning as Toddlers!
+She loves helping infants learn and discover new things, as well as watching them grow and develop, and seeing them continue learning as Toddlers!
 Outside of work, Ms. Michelle enjoys going to hockey games, movies, reading, spending time with family ad spoiling her nieces and nephews.

 I love the smiles that kids give me!

 Ms. Julia joins the KinderCare team after 15 years of experience at the Tri-Cities Court Club Childcare Center, ten of which she served as the childcare Director.
-Ms. Julia completed her B.A. in Psychology at Western Washington University.
+Ms. Julia completed her bachelor of arts degree in Psychology at Western Washington University.
 She loves kids and having raised her own four children she is excited to be a part of caring for other people's little ones.
 When she's not caring for infants, she's often watching her kids play sports.